toh12/amt_old_v3/README.md

 # Comments on the prjoect

+The project is split into 2 parts:
+- The framework and interface in the amt folder, which deals with the main window of the GUI, and components that persist between tabs.
+It also lays out base classes for the file specific classes to inherit from.
+- The per file type code (ie settings, localization, particles etc..).
+  These implement a data type, a model that stores the data type, a parser that converts the binary data into the data type, and a panel that forms the GUI for the tab.

 There are many techniques I have learnt and used in making this code:
 - Library creation, compilation and linkage techinques (APCL)
 - Forward declaration of classes to avoid circular references